 It turns out that May is one of my favorite months, and the only reason I say that is because it’s nice enough to be outside without feeling like you’ve stepped into a sauna.

 But more importantly, it’s when we usually bust open the grill.
 (And just for the record: when I say “we” in this post in regards to grilling, I usually mean “my husband.”
 I know how to turn the grill on, and technically I could certainly get my grill on, but I’d rather be inside…away from the bugs and the additional heat from the grill.)

 When we made our menu last week I had a craving for ribs.
-After I stopped singing, “I want my baby back, baby back, baby back…(you know the song!),” I headed over to Walmart and picked up a slab of Smithfield baby back ribs.
+After I stopped singing, “I want my baby back, baby back, baby back…(you know the song!),” I headed over to the store and grabbed a slab of ribs.
 I had a brilliant idea for them, and I’m pumped to share that with you today.

 - Smithfield Pork Style Ribs

 - 4 TBS New Mexico red chile powder

 - 1½ TBS garlic powder

 - 1 TBS ground ginger

 - ½ TBS orgegano